 Before we get into that, I want to disclose my inspiration for this piece.
 Yesterday on Twitter, an angry content writer was looking for other writers to sign a position against a certain content site because it doesn’t offer job security.
-My response to her was that no freelance gig is 100% secure, and, really, no full time job is 100% secure either.
-However, if you’re looking for job security, it’s best not to become a freelance writer.
-This writer was looking for a client to become an employer.
-A client can offer regular work, but he can’t necessarily offer job security.
+My response to her was that no freelance gig is 100% secure, and, really, no full-time job is 100% secure either.

-What’s the difference?
+Client vs. employer: What’s the difference?

 A client is not an employer.
 He’s not deducting health care and taxes from your weekly paycheck, nor does he have eight hours of guaranteed work for you each day.
-An employer provides steady full time or part time work and those who work for him (or his company) are considered members of the staff.
+An employer provides steady full-time or part-time work and those who work for him (or his company) are considered members of the staff.

 A freelancer is not a staff member.
 A freelancer is a contracted worker.
 We’re in charge of handling our own deductions and business matters and we’re not guaranteed work every day.
 We work independently and any support staff is our own.